Indigenous peoples of Mexico: Development and socio-economy

-Generally, indigenous Mexicans are poorer than non-indigenous Mexicans, though social development varies between states, different indigenous ethnicities, and between rural and urban areas.
-In all states, indigenous people have higher infant mortality, and in some states, almost double that of the non-indigenous populations.
+Generally, Indigenous Mexicans are poorer than non-Indigenous Mexicans, though social development varies between states, different Indigenous ethnicities, and between rural and urban areas.
+In all states, Indigenous people have higher infant mortality, and in some states, almost double that of the non-Indigenous populations.

-Some indigenous groups, particularly the Yucatec Maya in the Yucatán Peninsula and some of the Nahua and Otomi peoples in central states have maintained higher levels of development while indigenous peoples in states such as the Guerrero or Michoacán are ranked drastically lower than the average Mexican citizen in these fields.
-Despite certain indigenous groups such as the Maya or Nahua retaining high levels of development, the general indigenous population lives at a lower level of development than the general population.
+Some Indigenous groups, particularly the Yucatec Maya in the Yucatán Peninsula and some of the Nahua and Otomi peoples in central states have maintained higher levels of development while indigenous peoples in states such as the Guerrero or Michoacán are ranked drastically lower than the average Mexican citizen in these fields.

-Literacy rates are much lower for the indigenous, particularly in the southwestern states of Guerrero and Oaxaca due lack of access to education and a lack of educational literature available in indigenous languages.
-Literacy rates are also much lower, with 27% of indigenous children between 6 and 14 being illiterate compared to a national average of 12% in 2000.
-The Mexican government is required to provide education in indigenous languages but often fails to provide schooling in languages other than Spanish.
-As a result, many indigenous groups have resorted to creating their own small community educational institutions.
+The Indigenous literacy rates are much lower, particularly in the southwestern states of Guerrero and Oaxaca, due to a lack of education and educational literature available in Indigenous languages.
+Literacy rates are also much lower, with 27% of Indigenous children between 6 and 14 being illiterate compared to a national average of 12% in 2000.
+The Mexican government is required to provide education in Indigenous languages but often fails to provide schooling in languages other than Spanish.
+As a result, many Indigenous groups have resorted to creating their own small community educational institutions.

-The indigenous population participates in the workforce longer than the national average, starting earlier and continuing longer.
-A major reason for this is that a significant number of the indigenous practice subsistence agriculture and receive no regular salaries.
+The Indigenous population participates in the workforce longer than the national average, starting earlier and continuing longer.
+A major reason for this is that many Indigenous practices subsistence agriculture receive no regular salaries.
 Indigenous people also have lower access to health care.